 IC 1748 is a Spiral Galaxy in the Aries constellation.
 IC 1748 is situated close to the celestial equator and, as such, it is at least partly visible from both hemispheres in certain times of the year.

 The following table lists the magnitude of IC 1748 in different bands of the electomagnetic spectrum (when available), from the B band (445nm wavelength, corresponding to the Blue color), to the V band ( 551nm wavelength, corresponding to Green/Yellow color), to the J, H, K bands (corresponding to 1220nm, 1630nm, 2190nm wavelengths respectively, which are colors not visible to the human eye).

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 1748.

 Apparent size of IC 1748The following table reports IC 1748 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 1748 is a visual representation of it.

 The image below is a photograph of IC 1748 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1748 - Spiral Galaxy is classified as Spiral (SAbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1748 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1748 - Spiral Galaxy in Aries is classified as Spiral (SAbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1748 - Spiral Galaxy in Aries in the Hubble de Vaucouleurs sequence.